-PSF OBJECTIVE 1.4: THE COUNTY SHALL ENHANCE COMMUNITY AND NEIGHBORHOOD DESIGN THROUGH EFFECTIVE SCHOOL FACILITY DESIGN AND SITING STANDARDS AND ENCOURAGE THE SITING OF SCHOOL FACILITIES SO THEY SERVE AS COMMUNITY FOCAL POINTS AND SO THEY ARE COMPATIBLE WITH SURROUNDING LAND USES.
+PSF OBJECTIVE 1.43: THE COUNTY SHALL ENHANCE COMMUNITY AND NEIGHBORHOOD DESIGN THROUGH EFFECTIVE SCHOOL FACILITY DESIGN AND SITING STANDARDS AND ENCOURAGE THE SITING OF SCHOOL FACILITIES SO THEY SERVE AS COMMUNITY FOCAL POINTS AND SO THEY ARE COMPATIBLE WITH SURROUNDING LAND USES.

-PSF Policy 1.4.1: The County shall coordinate with the School Board in order to provide consistency between the County's comprehensive plan and public school facilities programs, such as:
+PSF Policy 1.4.3.1: The County shall coordinate with the School Board in order toto provide consistency between the County's comprehensive plan and public school facilities programs, such as:

 - a.
-Greater efficiency for the School Board and the County by placing schools to take advantage of existing and planned roads, water, sewer, parks, and drainage systems; - Improved student access and safety by coordinating the construction of new and expanded schools with road and sidewalk construction programs; - c.
+Greater efficiency for the School Board and the County by placing schools to take advantage of existing and planned roads, water, sewer, parks, and drainage systems; - Improved student access and safety by coordinating the construction of new and expanded schools with road and sidewalk construction programs to encourage pedestrian and bicycle travel; - c.
 The location and design of schools with parks, ball fields, libraries, and other community facilities to take advantage of shared use opportunities; and, - d.
-The expansion and rehabilitation of existing schools so as to support neighborhoods and redevelopment.
+The expansion and rehabilitation renovation of existing schools so as toto support neighborhoods, and redevelopment, and reflect the history and character of the community-

-PSF Policy 1.4.2: The County and School Board shall provide for the shared-use and co-location of school sites and County facilities with similar facility needs, such as libraries, parks and recreation facilities, and health care facilities.
+PSF Policy 1.43.2: The County and School Board shall provide for the shared-use and colocation of school sites and County facilities with similar facility needs, such as libraries, parks and recreation facilities, and health care facilities.
 The County will look for opportunities to collocate and share use of County facilities when preparing updates to the Comprehensive plan's schedule of capital improvements and when planning and designing new or renovating existing community facilities.

-PSF Policy 1.4.3: The School Board, as one of the largest holders of historic resources within the County, shall be encouraged to preserve, maintain and continue the use of historic schools.
+PSF Policy 1.43.3: The School Board, as one of the largest holders of historic resources within the County, shall be encouraged to preserve, maintain maintain, and continue the use of historic schools.
 Where continued use is not feasible, every effort should be made to provide for the adaptive reuse of these locally significant historic buildings.

-PSF Policy 1.4.4: The policy of the County is to reduce hazardous walking conditions consistent with Florida's safe ways to school program.
-The County, in coordination with the School Board, shall implement the following strategies:
+PSF Policy 1.43.4: The policy of the County is to reduce hazardous walking conditions consistent with Florida's safe ways to school program.
+The County, in coordination with the School Board, Board, shall work to reduce hazardous walking conditions consistent with Florida's Safe Routes to school program.shall implement the following strategies: